mnemnion/loon/notes/clua/semantics.md

 The result is an ordinary Lua environment.
 Code which translates down to chunks is called in the global context, functions and other values are entered into the environment, and so on.

+## Symbols

+Lua has a loose distinction between strings and symbols, which is enforced through syntax.
+It's not sufficiently first class, by itself, for Clua.

+Happily, strings now have metatables, so equality tests of `"foo"`, `'foo` in one context, and `'foo` from a second context will not report as equal, and the latter two will be of type `<Symbol>` rather than `<String>`.

+## Numbers

+What a number is needs to be user defined, for any reasonable mathematics to happen.
+This is why we provide a literal syntax for any number form you want, provided it has no whitespace.

 ## Template Forms

 Normally, a Lisp starts with a small number of atomic operations, introduces a few special forms, and proceeds on that basis.